Allied Democratic Forces insurgency: 2025

-January

-Fighting along the Butembo-Mengurejipa road before the new year caused displacement in the Bapere region of the Lubero Territory, whose civil society president, Samuel Kagheni, reportedly forced most individuals from the towns of Byambwe, Nziapanda, and Itenda to flee their homes at the beginning of the year.
+Fighting along in Lubero Territory in December 2024 caused people to be displaced next December.
+The territory's civil society president, Samuel Kagheni, reportedly forced most individuals from the towns of Byambwe, Nziapanda, and Itenda to flee their homes at the beginning of the year.

-Unlike 2024, January indicated a resurgence in ADF activities, particularly in the Beni and Lubero territories.
+January had a resurgence in ADF activities, particularly in Beni and Lubero Territories.
 On January 4, four bodies were found in a forest near Bwanasura village, with eight more found near Otmaber village in the Bandavilemba group on 5 January.
 Most of those killed were war veterans, with ADF rebels suspected to have killed them.
 According to Radio Okapi, the bodies were "already in an advanced state of decomposition" and were buried.
-On the night of 5 January, ADF rebels attacked the village of Loselose in Beni territory, killing at least five civilians, with many others missing.
+On the night of the 5th, the ADF attacked the village of Loselose in Beni Territory, killing at least five civilians, with many others missing.

 Visits to the region by military and political officials like MP Emil Saidi Balikwisha and UPDF Head, General Muhoozi Kainerugaba, between 7 and 9 January called for increased military presence in the Beni and Lubero territories.
-On 10 January, Humanitarian Coordinator in the DRC for the United Nations (UN) Office for the Coordination of Humanitarian Affairs (OCHA), Bruno Lemarquis, showed a "deep dismay" for the over 100,000 displaced since 1 January due to M23 clashes with the FARDC and attacks from the ADF, particularly condemning violence against civilians and humanitarian workers.
+On 10 January, Humanitarian Coordinator in the DRC for the UN Office for the Coordination of Humanitarian Affairs (OCHA), Bruno Lemarquis, showed a "deep dismay" for the over 100,000 displaced since 1 January due to M23 clashes with the FARDC and attacks from the ADF, particularly condemning violence against civilians and humanitarian workers.

 On 11 January, three farmers were killed and 12 others kidnapped in the farmlands around the Bapakome-Bakondo village by ADF rebels.
 Attackers also burned homes, with one of three killed being burned alive.
 The chief of the village pleaded for increased security presence the following day.
 Witnesses reported seeing ADF rebels occupying farmlands in Kipeyayo, Mawangose, and part of Lahe the afternoon of 11 January.

 On 15 January, ADF rebels perpetrated a massacre in Muhangi, killing 32 civilians with machetes.
 Several were injured and many went missing during the attack in Makoko, Masakoti, and Mambangu.
 Residents west of the Bulengya group reportedly gathered belongings and sought refuge in Vusamba, Musienene, Musimba, Kyambogho, Kimbulu, and the town of Butembo.
-Requests from Kinshasa and Kampala influenced UPDF forces to move from Butembo to Lubero to respond to the increased ADF activity and 15 January attack, the increased presence, in turn, being said to have secured the region.
+Requests from Kinshasa and Kampala influenced UPDF forces to move from Butembo to Lubero Territory to respond to the increased ADF activity and 15 January attack, the increased presence, in turn, being said to have secured the region.
 Nevertheless, on 18 and 19 January, ADF rebels reportedly attacked villages in central Lubero, injuring civilians and inflicting material damage.
-On the night of 20 January, Municipal President of Ruwenzori commune in the city of Beni, Clarisse Kavuho Kyamuthika, reported than in the previous 10 days, attacks from ADF rebels near Mikuha left three dead.
+On the night of 20 January, Municipal President of Ruwenzori commune in Beni, Clarisse Kavuho Kyamuthika, reported than in the previous 10 days, attacks from ADF rebels near Mikuha left three dead.